horaceg/resume/resume.md

     Building machine learning and algorithmically driven features for Datadog app.

+    - Designed and implemented a clustering pipeline for log clustering in production using embeddings.
     - Designed an algorithm to cluster logs based on tags entropy.
     - Implemented a fast learning model to detect cyberattacks in PyTorch.
     - Interviewed candidates with _Data Science Fundamentals_ interview.

     </details>

 Sep 2023 - Dec 2023